NixOS/rfcs/rfcs/0137-nix-language-version.md

 # Summary
 [summary]: #summary

-Add a mechanism to determine which version of the Nix language grammar to use for parsing Nix files.
+Introduce a convention to determine which version of the Nix language grammar to use for parsing a Nix file.

 # Motivation
 [motivation]: #motivation

 Currently it's impossible to introduce backwards-incompatible changes to the Nix language without breaking existing setups.
-This proposal is an attempt to overcome that limitation.
+This proposal is first step towards overcoming that limitation.

 # Detailed design
 [design]: #detailed-design